PredragJovicic/Direct-database/README.md

 ## Easy to use

 A simple database for optimum data.
-It is intended for those who do not want to create tables and write queries and mysql.
+It is intended for those who do not want to create tables and write queries in mysql.

 ### Create and connect

 Syntax
 ```
-$database = new Database([ base name ],[ username ],[ password ])
+$database = new Database([ database name ],[ username ],[ password ])
 ```
 Example
 ```